wenkaiingermany/NCE_03/Lesson_25.md

 The race was a landmark in the history of shipping.

 The foundation of the People's Republic of China marked the end of the new-democratic revolution and the beginning of a new era of the socialist revolution and construction.

+### The first of the two ships to reach Java after the race had begun was the Thermopylae, but on the Indian Ocean, the Cutty Sark took the lead.

+... that reached Java ...
+the first, the second, the next, the last, the best, the only ... 后常跟不定式作定语

+When he landed near Dover, the first person to great him was a local policeman.
+You are the second to ask me that question.
+The next man to approach me was selling expensive pens and watches.
+The last creature to compete with man was the mosquito.
+The pie committee decided that the best way to transport the dish would be by canal, so they insured it for the trip.
+The only other ship to match her was the Thermopylae.

+... after the beginning of the race ...

+the lead 领先的地位
+take (over) the lead (from ...)
+lose the lead (to ...)
+Because of this, the Cutty Sark lost her lead.

+### It seemed certain that she would be the first ship home, but during the race she had a lot of bad luck.

+It looked / seemed / appeared certain that ..., but ...
+It looked / seemed / appeared as if / as though ..., but ...

+It seemed certain that there would be an exciting race across the Channel, but Latham failed to get up early enough.

+### In August, she was struck by a very heavy storm during which her rudder was torn away.
+strike (struck, struck)
+The big clock which used to strike the hours day and night was damaged many years ago and has been silent ever since.
+One of the thieves was struck by a heavy statue, but he was too busy helping himself to diamonds to notice any pain.
+The family was struck by yet another tragedy.

+be caught in ...
+We were caught in a heavy storm / a traffic jam.

+heavy / severe / violent / devastating / disastrous storm

+A week before, he had completed a successful overland flight during which he covered twentysix miles.

+As long ago as the 1930's, the Red Army had completed the successful Long March during which the covered 25,000 li.

+tear sth. away / off / up ... (tear, tore, torn)
+The flag was torn away from the pole by the strong wind.
+High winds nearly tore the roof off.
+The storm had torn the old tree up by the roots.

+### The Cutty Sark rolled from side to side and it became impossible to steer her.

+roll heavily / violently from side to side / to and fro
+The ship was rolling heavily to and fro.
+The plane rolled violently from side to side in the storm.
+His few material possessions make it possible for him to move from place to place with ease.

+read sth. from cover to cover
+sell sth. from door to door
+very from person to person
+improve from day to day

+### A temporary rudder was made on board from spare planks and it was fitted with great difficulty.

+a spare key / battery / tire ...

+The Officer went through the case with great care.